1989 Jonesborough ambush: Superintendent Bob Buchanan

 Buchanan had a good relationship with the Gardaí.
 At the Smithwick Tribunal more than twenty years after his death, several former Garda officers testified they had come to regard him as a personal friend as he frequently visited their stations in his capacity as Border Superintendent.
 His job also meant that he became known to the Provisional IRA in Dundalk and other towns in County Louth as he would usually travel south in the same car without changing its number plates.
 He was 5'9 with a large, heavy-set build, and had been described as a man of utter integrity and a dedicated, able and proud police officer who was well respected by his colleagues on both sides of the border.
 He was also a devout Christian who was a lay Presbyterian preacher at his church in Lisburn.
 He had written a book on the history of the Kellswater Reformed Presbyterian Church, located outside Ballymena, County Antrim; it was published after his death.

 Bob Buchanan had just turned 55 when he was killed.
 His funeral was held on the same day as Chief Superintendent Breen's, 23 March, at the Reformed Presbyterian Church in Lisburn and was attended by a congregation including RUC Chief Constable Sir John Hermon and many Garda officers.
 Hermon later blamed Buchanan's belief in predestination, telling Toby Harnden: "The reason they died was so simple.
 There was no advance preparation, they just went.
 Bob Buchanan was a very devout Christian and he did not believe in taking precautions because God was in control.
 He did not follow basic, elementary security procedures."

 The autopsy revealed a number of fragment wounds on the right side of his head.
 He also had many fragment wounds on the front of his right shoulder and upper chest; two major fragments had gone straight through his chest.
 He had a lacerated lung and much internal bleeding.
 The autopsy also showed that he had been shot in the head at close range, most likely after he was already dead.

 Provisional IRA statement

-On the radio news at 11.00 p.m. on 22 March 1989, the following statement was made:
+On the radio news at 11.00 pm on 22 March 1989, the following statement was made: